rachelguhathakurta/trichotillomania/README.md

 - Ensure seamless operation of the application with real-time webcam feeds.
 - Fine-tune the model for latency to offer instant feedback.

-> **Note**: This is a broad conceptual framework.
-Actual implementation would require prioritizing privacy, having a robust dataset, rigorous training, and extensive testing.
-Ethical considerations, especially in the context of mental health or behavioral disorders, are of paramount importance.